keboola/connection-docs/management/organization/index.md

 who is also primarily responsible for L1 support unless agreed otherwise.

 All organization members are full members and as such can **add and remove** other members.
-Howver being a member of a project in an organization does not make you automatically member of the organization.
+However, being a member of a project in an organization does not make you automatically a member of the organization.
 That means each organization member has to be added or removed manually.
 The same goes for maintainers.

 {: .image-popup}
 ![Screenshot - Organizations](/management/organization/organization-2.png)

-Newly added members get an email confirmation and if without a KBC account, they are [invited to create one](/management/project/users/#new-user).
+Newly added members get an email confirmation, and if without a KBC account, they are [invited to create one](/management/project/users/#new-user).
 Removed members receive an email notification.